 When Iceland launched this ad it probably didn’t think that will cause so much trouble.
 “It was never Iceland’s intention to use its Christmas advert to support a political campaign – rather raise awareness and solidify our position on not using palm oil in food production,” said a spokesperson for Iceland.

 Richard Walker, Managing Director at Iceland, further explains: “Whilst our advert sadly never made it to TV screens, we are hopeful that consumers will take to social media to view the film, which raises awareness of an important global issue.”

-And yes, even though the ad didn’t make to TV, it still has become a big hit amongst Internet users.
-The brand invested half million pounds for the media spend, but the company received a massive success on both YouTube and Facebook, where the video quickly became viral.
+And yes, even though the ad didn’t make it to TV, it still has become a big hit amongst Internet users.
+The brand invested half a million pounds for the media spend, but the company received massive success on both YouTube and Facebook, where the video quickly became viral.
 It gathered over three million views and hundreds of thousands of shares in just a few days.
 Moreover, the ad attracted the media’s attention.
 Portal news such as The Guardian, the BBC, the Daily Mail, The New York Times, or the Independent all wrote about Iceland’s cute Christmas story.